bholt/alembic-authorea/Required Revisions.md

 > (2) Improve the writing in Section 4 (presentation of the algorithm).
 Possibly include a more carefully worked out example to illustrate it.

 Some clarifying examples and explanations have been added to Section 4 ("Alembic analysis").
-Section 4.2,  paragraph 2 now explains why regions may not overlap, and duplicating instructions is intentionally not considered.
+Section 4.2,  paragraph 2 now explains why regions may not overlap, and the possibility of duplicating instructions is intentionally not considered.